 In this post: Not ready to pull out all of your holiday decor?
-Try easing into holiday decorating with Christmas flower arrangements and subtle seasonal baubles.
+Try easing into holiday decorating with Christmas flower arrangements and seasonal baubles.

 I absolutely love seasonal decor.